Do you have a question when applying for Plant Breeders’ Rights or registration? Please contact us at firstname.lastname@example.org or

 National Plant Breeders' Rights

-To protect the ownership of a variety, breeders can apply for the Plant Breeders' Rights for the variety.
+To protect the ownership of a variety, breeders can apply for Plant Breeders' Rights (PBR) for that variety.
 As a member state of the UPOV, the Netherlands has a national Plant Breeders' Rights system that is based on the UPOV 1991 Convention.
-It is possible to apply for Plant Breeders' Rights for all ornamental and arboricultural species.
+PBR provides for the holder the exclusive right on exploitation of his varietie(s).
+In principle, it is possible to apply for Plant Breeders’ Rights for varieties of all crops.
+Applying for PBR does not give the right for trading of agricultural and vegetable crops.
+For trading, it is obligate to apply for admission to the national register of varieties NRR.